wlemuel/alarm-clock/README.md

 -   Allow alarm-clock-list-view to work even if there are no alarms, to allow using `a` to create a new one or SPACE to stop a ringing alarm.
 -   Show time remaining until the alarm fires in the alarm list view.
-    Press `g` to refresh (and update the time remaining).
+Press `g` to refresh.
 -   Aligned the header-line-format with content
 -   New customization variables in the `alarm-clock` group:
     - `alarm-clock-play-sound-repeat`: Number of times to repeat the sound when an alarm rings.
-Use M-x alarm-clock-stop to quiet the alarm.
+Default is 1.
+Use M-x alarm-clock-stop to stop ringing the alarm.
     - `alarm-clock-play-auto-view-alarms`: If non-nil, display the alarm clock list when ringing an alarm, to allow using SPACE to run alarm-clock-stop